-U.S. Senator John McCain, ex-POW and political maverick, dead at 81
+John McCain, ex-POW, senator and political maverick, dies at 81

 McCain tried to inject some youth and enthusiasm into his campaign with his selection of Palin, Alaska’s governor, as his running mate.
 But the choice backfired as her political inexperience and shaky performances in media interviews raised concerns about her qualifications.

-In his new book, McCain voiced regret for not choosing then-Senator Joe Lieberman, a Democrat turned independent, as his running mate.
+McCain voiced regret in his new memoir for not choosing then-Senator Joe Lieberman, a Democrat turned independent, as his running mate.

 McCain wrote that he had originally settled on Lieberman, Democrat Al Gore’s running mate in the 2000 election, but was warned by Republican leaders that Lieberman’s views on social issues, including support for abortion rights, would “fatally divide” the party.